universalbit-dev/CityGenerator/docs/community_help_request.md

 ### Community Help Request: Improving Project Build Structure and Resolving Runtime Issues
+---
+🛠️ **Why Community Help Matters**

+Getting involved in community help is key!
+By supporting and contributing to this project, you enable more than just using the app I’ve already set up for you.
+You unlock the power to customize and build the project yourself—with your own ideas and code.
+This means:

+- 🚀 **Personalization:** You can adapt features to fit your needs.
+- 🧩 **Innovation:** Add new tools, fix bugs, or improve existing parts.
+- 🏗️ **Learning:** Gain hands-on experience in customizing and compiling real projects.
+- 🌱 **Growth:** The project becomes better and more useful for everyone.

+Don’t just use what’s given—help shape what comes next!

 ### Interactive treemap visualization of the contents
 ![Webpack Bundle Analyzer](https://github.com/universalbit-dev/CityGenerator/blob/master/assets/images/webpack_bundle_analyzer.png)